-Dr. Mbulaiteye is a senior investigator in the Infections and Immunoepidemiology Branch (IIB) in the Division of Cancer Epidemiology and Genetics (DCEG) at the National Cancer Institute (NCI).
-His research focuses on unraveling the role of infections, immunity, and genetic factors in the etiology of Burkitt lymphoma and Kaposi sarcoma.
+As a senior investigator in the Infections and Immunoepidemiology Branch (IIB), Dr. Mbulaiteye focuses his research on unraveling the role of infections, immunity, and genetic factors in the etiology of Burkitt lymphoma and Kaposi sarcoma.
 Both of these malignancies are endemic in Africa and their risk is substantially increased in the setting of HIV/AIDS.

 Dr. Mbulaiteye is a member of the World Federation of Scientists, the Uganda National Academy of Sciences, the African Organization for Research and Training in Cancer (AORTIC), Darwin College Society, and Cambridge Common Wealth Trust, as well as an adjunct lecturer at George Washington University School of Public Health.
 He is a member of the Editorial Board for the International Journal of Cancer, Frontiers in Cancer Epidemiology and Prevention, and Co-Editor-in-Chief, Infectious Agents and Cancer.
 At NCI, he currently serves on the DCEG Genotyping Review Committee and the NIH Tenure-Track Investigators Committee.

 Dr. Mbulaiteye is a recipient of the DCEG Outstanding Paper by a Fellow (2003), the NCI Directors Investigator Innovation Award (2008) and the NIH Award of Merit (2008), and was featured in an NCI Special Report: A Journey to Discovery, Journal of Minority Medical Students (2009).

 Dr. Mbulaiteye is a Principal Investigator of the Epidemiology of Burkitt Lymphoma in East-African Children and Minors (EMBLEM) study.
 Within this case-control study, he plans to investigate the association between functional and tag SNPs in malaria-resistance genes with BL, as well as other host genetic polymorphisms and EBV-related genetic variants.
 In addition, he is leading a pilot effort to investigate EBV genetic diversity through deep sequencing to further our understanding of EBV variants and their relationship to cancers such as BL.
 Finally, Dr. Mbulaiteye is conducting a tissue-based study of BL in the United States to investigate viral (EBV, HIV) and molecular markers (Bcl-2, MYC, Bcl-6) associated with BL at various ages.